 - Expenses of a personal nature like laundry, phone calls, alcohol, excess baggage charges and any costs arising out of unforeseen circumstances such as; bad weather, landslides, road conditions and any other circumstances beyond our control.

-Yes, participants must be at least 18 years of age in order to take part in an Earth’s Edge expedition alone.
+You must be at least 18 years of age in order to take part in an Earth’s Edge expedition alone.
 However, 16 and 17 year olds can take part as long as they are accompanied on the expedition by a parent or guardian.
 There is no maximum age limit, however, all participants must receive doctors consent before taking part in our expeditions.
-Occasionally we operate ‘family friendly’ expeditions which are suitable for children over 12 years old, contact us for more info.

 We will try our best to cater for those with dietary restrictions.
-If you have a dietary restriction, please state this on your medical declaration form which you will complete prior to your expedition.
+If you have a dietary restriction, please declare your dietary restrictions on your medical declaration form which you will find on your Earth’s Edge account.
 We will organise for you to have a suitable meal on your flight where meals are supplied by the airline.
 It is not possible for us to source specialist gluten or dairy free products locally.
 We will endeavour to provide suitable alternative carbohydrates, for example, potatoes or rice rather than bread.
 If you want to have specialist food like gluten free bread and pasta or lactose free milk you will need to bring them with you on the expedition.

 The following is a typical day on an Earth’s Edge expedition and most days on your route will follow this general format.
 However, every day is slightly different and the weather can have a huge influence too.